 How we welcome and support families is more important than ever this school year.
 As the Delta variant continues to upend schooling and family lives, there are lessons learned from last year’s experiences that can guide our outreach.
-We’ve developed a short list of messaging priorities for communicating with families, and listed helpful resources that we have updated for school during Covid-19.
+We’ve developed a short list of messaging priorities for communicating with families, and listed helpful resources that we have updated for school during Covid-19:

-1. First and foremost when communicating with families at the start of this school year, the priority should be to reassure them that schools (and districts) are taking steps to prevent the spread of Covid-19 and making school a clean, safe and healthy place.
+1. First and foremost when communicating with families this school year, the priority should be to reassure them that schools (and districts) are taking steps to prevent the spread of Covid-19 and making school a clean, safe and healthy place.

-2. Encourage all families to keep their students healthy, and if they are unsure whether to send their child to school due to illness, including Covid-19, they should call the school or district’s nurse or health worker or their own doctor to discuss the situation.
+2. Encourage all families to keep their students healthy, and if they are unsure whether to send their child to school due to illness, including Covid-19, they should call the school to discuss the situation.